Staedtler: History

 In 1950 propelling pencils (or mechanical pencils) began to be manufactured, the first being made out of wood.
 Four years later, the "Lumocolor" brand was registered.
 This brand was used to design the wide range of Staedtler markers.
 The head of Mars became the Staedtler definitive logo in 1958.
 This logo has had several style modifications since then, the last in 2001.

 In 1962 the company began producing technical pens.
 In 1967 the Italian subsidiary, in Milan, was established.
 In the 1970s, Staedtler bought the Neumarkt factory, which used to be the Eberhard Faber factory.
 Nevertheless, in 2009 Staedtler sold the rights to the brand "Eberhard Faber" to Faber-Castell, although the company kept the Neumarkt factory, where Staedtler makes wood pencils nowadays.

-As from 2010, Fimo (modelling clay products), Mali, Aquasoft and further brands were marketed under the Staedtler name.
-In addition, the company celebrated its 175th anniversary that same year.
+The company celebrated its 175th anniversary in 2010.
+Since then, Fimo modelling clay and the Mali, Aquasoft and several other brands have been marketed under the Staedtler name.